Declaring bankruptcy can sometimes seem like the only option when you or your business is unable to pay multiple debtors.

 Many believe that you can declare yourself bankrupt for free.
 In actuality, declaring bankruptcy can amount to additional costs.

-A spokesperson for Payplansaid: “It’s a common misconception that the bankruptcy process is free.
+It is a common misconception that the bankruptcy process is free.
 Unfortunately, it’s not – there are court costs that run into hundreds of pounds.
+Services like business recovery from Wilson Field can help people in financial difficulty, and work closely with clients to work out an appropriate affordable solution to their debt problems.

 In order to declare yourself bankrupt, you must first pay a fee of £175 to the court.
 After this, you must pay a total of £525 to the Official Receiver, who will usually act as your trustee.